 Measure Would Establish Biennial Risk Assessment, Provide Funding for Counties Prone to Weather-Related Disasters

-Legislation Assembly Democrats Vince Mazzeo, Eric Houghtaling, Joann Downey, Bob Andrzejczak and Bruce Land sponsored to help minimize damage during severe weather events recently gained final legislative approval from the Assembly.
-The measure now heads to the governor.
+Legislation Assembly Democrats Vince Mazzeo, Eric Houghtaling, Joann Downey, Bob Andrzejczak and Bruce Land sponsored to help minimize damage during severe weather events was advanced Thursday by an Assembly committee.

 “Coastal communities in New Jersey are at risk for experiencing the greatest amount of devastation during a severe weather event, and our state has a responsibility to ensure that those areas are well-prepared to minimize that damage,” said Houghtaling (D-Monmouth).
 “The weather may be beyond our control, but there’s no excuse for not being prepared, particularly when we know which regions of the state are the most vulnerable.”